the-coding-owl/easy-navigation/README.md

   </ul>
 </nav>
 ```
-For further information you can take a look into the `setup.txt` where the navigation configurations take place.
+For further information you can take a look into the `setup.typoscript` where the navigation configurations take place.
 There is as little PHP code as possible used to generate those navigations to have them very flexible and adaptable.
 You can change the TypoScript part of the navigation generation at every time.

 Feel free to use this extension but be aware that there is no guarantee that it will work out in every possible environment.
+# Issues
 I highly appreciate it, if you find bugs, have feature request or other ideas regarding this piece of software.
 Please open an issue ticket here on github if you want to participate.